Be a Part of Doors Open California

 6/11, 10:00 AM – 2:00 PM

 Built in 1900, The Lassie House is a historic landmark that was once the childhood home of Jon Provost – famously known as ‘Timmy’, from the television series Lassie.
 In 1927, the home was moved, from the original site, across Pomona on rollers pulled along by a team of mules.
 Provost, aka ‘Timmy’, lived in the home in its current location from 1955-1960, and would commute to Hollywood for his starring role in Lassie.
 The home was purchased in 2017 by Ray & Michelle Adamyk who extensively restored it to its original grandeur, with lots of Lassie touches, and invite you for a tour.
-Ray will be on-site and leading tours of the house intermittently between 10 am and 2 pm on Saturday, June 11 only. www.lassiehouse.com
+Ray will be on-site and leading tours of the house intermittently between 10 am and 2 pm on Saturday, June 11 only.
+Download a pdf of the self-guided tour with photographs of the house and grounds. www.lassiehouse.com

 Cabot’s Pueblo Museum – Special Doors Open Access